doableware/djongo/docs/docs/using-django-with-mongodb-array-field.md

 ## Array Reference field

+The `ArrayReferenceField` is one of the most powerful features of Djongo.
 The `ArrayModelField` stores the embedded models within a MongoDB array as embedded documents for each entry.
-If entries contain duplicate embedded documents, using the `ArrayModelField` would result in unnecessary disk utilization.
-Storing a reference to the embedded document instead of the entire document will save disk space.
+If entries contain duplicate embedded documents, using the `ArrayModelField` would require unnecessary disk space.
+The `ManyToManyField` on the other hand has a separate table for all the entries.
+In addition, it also creates an intermediate "through/join" table which records all the mappings.

+The `ArrayReferenceField` is a bargain between the `ArrayModelField` and `ManyToManyField`.
+A separate table is used for storing all entries.
+This means there is no data duplication cost.
+However, the intermediate "through/join" table is completely skipped!
+While the `ManyToManyField` required two queries to fetch data, the `ArrayReferenceField` requires just one query.

 In the example the `Entry` Model can be rewritten as follows: